This blog may contain affiliate links. Read our disclosure policy for more info.

 The trolley cars have windows that open, letting you enjoy the breeze in your hair as you gaze out at the scenery.
 The best part of the streetcar ride is crossing the High Level Bridge, which is over 100 years old and offers stunning views of the river.
 The bridge crossing is the highest streetcar river crossing in the entire world!

-The Muttart Conservatory is located super close to downtown and consists of three greenhouses, an expansive public garden, and four large glass pyramids for displaying different plant species.
+The Muttart Conservatory is located super close to downtown and consists of three greenhouses, an expansive public garden, a cafe, a gift shop, and four large glass pyramids for displaying different plant species.
 Each pyramid houses plants from a different biome and the fourth pyramid is usually filled with a fun seasonal display.

 The pyramids are MASSIVE and have become a true landmark in Edmonton.
 In total, there are more than 700 different plant species for you to see.
+They are open every day of the week to all ages, except Wednesday night from 5-9 pm is adults only!
 The cost of admission is $14.95 CAD per adult.

-Open year-round, the Old Strathcona Farmers’ Market is situated just off Whyte Avenue and is a great place to enjoy indoor shopping.
-The market opens from 8 a.m. – 3 p.m. every Saturday, with free parking available on market day in their parking lot across Gateway Boulevard.
+Open year-round, the Old Strathcona Farmers’ Market is our favorite farmers market in Edmonton!
+It is situated just off Whyte Avenue and is a great place to enjoy indoor shopping.
+The market opens from 8 a.m. – 3 p.m. every Saturday, with free 2-hour parking available on market days in the parking lot across Gateway Boulevard.

 All kinds of fresh food can be found here, from locally grown vegetables to handmade crafts.
 Edmonton’s cultural heritage really shines here, with authentic Ukrainian food (you MUST try the perogies) available at the Two Babas and a Stove booth.
 For those who love candles as much as me, then the cotton candy-scented candle from Eternal Flame can’t be missed.